getflywheel/create-local-addon/README.md

 	> Install the Yeoman toolset: `npm install --global yo`
 	> You can check your yo installation with `yo --version`

+#### For Our Windows Users

+The Local Add-on Generator makes use of symlinks to make sure Local knows about your add-on.
+By default, Windows does not support symlinks; however, there are many different ways to add symlink support to Windows ([Git Bash](https://gitforwindows.org), [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), etc).
+If symlinks are not supported by your Windows machine, the Local Add-on Generator will skip that step during setup.
+Please note that if you do not set the `--place-directly` flag and symlinks are not supported by your machine, your add-on will not be automatically built or enabled within the Local application (you can still perform these steps manually later).

 ## Getting Started
 The *Create Local Add-on* generator is designed to get you started with minimal setup.